How to use SwiLiv (Amblyseius swirskii) sachets

 - Avoid direct sunlight, it dries the sachets microenvironment and creates excessive heat which can kill the mites quickly.

-- Don't make the release hole bigger for faster release, this will reduce the moisture in the sachet and shorten its life span significantly.
+- Don't make the release hole bigger for faster release.
+A bigger hole will decrease the moisture inside the sachet.

 - Avoid washing plants or top watering